 On Day 6, after attending Mass at St. Stephen's Church with Mrs. Kennedy, the President meets with General Walter Sweeney of the Tactical Air Command who tells him that an airstrike could not guarantee 100% destruction of the missiles.

 On Day 7, President Kennedy phones former Presidents Hoover, Truman, and Eisenhower to brief them on the situation.
 Meetings to coordinate all actions continue.
-Kennedy formally establishes the Executive Committee of the National Security Council and instructs it to meet daily during the crisis.
+Kennedy formally established the Executive Committee of the National Security Council and instructed it to meet daily during the crisis.
 Kennedy briefs the cabinet and congressional leaders on the situation.
 Kennedy also informs British Prime Minister Harold Macmillan of the situation by telephone.

 At 7:00 p.m.
 Kennedy speaks on television, revealing the evidence of Soviet missiles in Cuba and calling for their removal.
 He also announces the establishment of a naval quarantine around the island until the Soviet Union agrees to dismantle the missile sites and to make certain that no additional missiles are shipped to Cuba.
 Approximately one hour before the speech, Secretary of State Dean Rusk formally notifies Soviet Ambassador Anatoly Dobrynin of the contents of the President's speech.